Samsung/tizen-docs/docs/open-source-tizen/developing/setting-up.md

    Based on the on-screen prompts, specify the file in which to save the key, and the passphrase.

    ```
-   Enter file in which to save the key (/home/<User>/.ssh/id_rsa):Enter passphrase (empty for no passphrase):Enter same passphrase again:
+   Enter file in which to save the key (/home/<User>/.ssh/id_rsa):
+   Enter passphrase (empty for no passphrase):
+   Enter same passphrase again:
    ```

    If you press ENTER directly for the file, the default value `/home/<User>/.ssh/id_rsa` is used.
 If you press ENTER directly for the passphrase, no passphrase is used.